FIVE MOST SURPRISING FINDS

 — James Baldwin

-This erasure is not accidental.
-It is functional.
-A people who do not know the story of Robert Smalls can be sold the story that Black Americans have always been acted upon, never acting — always receiving, never seizing, always waiting for freedom to be granted rather than taking it with both hands.
-A people who know the story of Robert Smalls understand something fundamentally different — that agency, not victimhood, is the central thread of the Black American experience.
+Far from accidental, this erasure serves a function.
+Those who do not know Robert Smalls’s story can be sold the notion that Black Americans have only ever been acted upon rather than acting—receiving without seizing, and waiting for freedom to be granted instead of taking it with both hands.
+Those who know the story grasp something fundamentally different—that agency, not victimhood, forms the central thread of the Black American experience.

 “Ask a hundred Americans to name a Civil War hero and you will not hear Robert Smalls.
 A man who stole a warship, served in Congress, and bought his master’s house has been erased — because his story is too powerful for the narratives we prefer.”